ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>Rain showers likely after 10am.
-Mostly cloudy.
+         <h3>Today</h3>Rain showers likely.
+Cloudy.
 High near 66, with temperatures falling to around 59 in the afternoon.
-Northeast
+North northeast wind 5
-         wind 2 to 10 mph, with gusts as high as 20 mph.
+         to 10 mph, with gusts as high as 20 mph.
 Chance of precipitation is 60%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">